Crime Prevention Through Environmental Design (CPTED)

 CPTED Security Surveys

-The next step is to reach out to the Billings Chamber and sign up for an evaluation.
-Our staff, who has recently been certified by the internationally recognized National Institute for Crime Prevention (NICP), will work with you to schedule an evaluation.
+The first step is to reach out to the Billings Chamber and sign up for an evaluation.
+Our staff, certified by the National Institute for Crime Prevention (NICP), will work with you to schedule an evaluation.
 That process is outlined below:

 - Initial interview with business (1 hour)